 - Googling the school name + reviews /employee reviews to see what you might find!
 Indeed.ae often lists rated and helpful employee reviews of various schools in the Middle East.

 - Asking current expat teachers general questions on the Empowering Expat Teachers private FB group – join here!

 - Checking the comprehensive (and free!)
 Dave’s ESL Cafe International Job Forums to get honest reviews about schools all around the world.

 Remember that the teacher review websites like Dave’s ESL Café International Job Forums, the International Schools Review (ISR), and the International School Community (ISC) host teachers’ opinions of the schools and its working conditions.
 Remember that these are subjective, so do not necessarily take one negative review as being reflective of every teacher’s experience there.
 Check out a few of the other options above before making a fully informed decision.

 For new members of the Empowering Expat Teachers community, let me introduce myself!
 My name is Sorcha Coyle and I’ve been teaching in the Gulf (Qatar and Dubai) for the past 9 years.
 I also run Empowering Expat Teachers, whose mission is to empower future and current expat teachers to lead personally, professionally, and financially rewarding lives.
 Follow me on Instagram here for daily job-hunting, CV and cover letter tips!

 In addition to being an experienced expat teacher, I am also a Certified Professional Résumé Writer and a member of the Professional Association of Résumé Writers & Career Coaches.
-I provide CV and cover letter support to future and current expat teachers with my Teach Abroad Academy DIY service to help them secure an interview for teaching jobs overseas they apply to!
+I provide CV and cover letter support to future and current expat teachers with my Teach Abroad Academy service to help them secure an interview for teaching jobs overseas they apply to!